 Smartphones offer a myriad of security checks with which you can lock down your device from unauthorised access.
 We are talking about file system encryption, numerical passcodes, fingerprint and Face ID, and even third-party app lock measures.
-Unfortunately, none of these measures extends their protection to information on the SIM card.
+Unfortunately, none of these measures extends their protection to the sensitive information on the SIM card.

 What you might or might be aware of is that a SIM card houses vital information about the user that a criminal can use to wreck havoc in your life.
 There’s your SIM contacts to contend with for starters.